Amanita ravenelii: Taxonomy

-The species was first described scientifically by Miles Joseph Berkeley and Moses Ashley Curtis in 1859 as Agaricus ravenelii.
-Pier Andrea Saccardo transferred it to the genus Amanita in 1887.
+The species was first described scientifically in 1859 by Miles Joseph Berkeley and Christopher Edmund Broome as Agaricus ravenelii.
+The specific epithet honors Henry William Ravenel, who collected the type specimen from South Carolina.
+Berkeley and Broome called it "a very fine species", and compared it to Amanita strobiliformis.
+Pier Andrea Saccardo transferred the taxon to the genus Amanita in 1887.

 It is in the subsection Solitariae, section Lepidella in the genus Amanita.
 Other North American species in the section Lepidella include A. abrupta, A. atkinsoniana, A. chlorinosma, A. cokeri, A. daucipes, A. mutabilis, A. onusta, A. pelioma, A. polypyramis, and A. rhopalopus.

-The specific epithet ravenelli honors the American mycologist Henry William Ravenel.
-The fungus is commonly known as the "pinecone Lepidella".
+The fungus is commonly known as the "pinecone lepidella".

 Description

 The cap is 8–17 cm wide, initially hemispherical to almost round, later becoming convex to flattened.
 It is fleshy, white to yellowish-white, usually dry, but occasionally slightly sticky with age.
 The universal veil remains as a pale yellow to brownish-orange layer that breaks up into crowded, rather coarse, conical to truncate-conical warts.
 The warts are up to 6 mm wide and 4 mm high, becoming more scale-like towards the cap margin with age.
 The margin is non-striate (without any grooves), and appendiculate (with partial veil remnants hanging along the cap margin).

 The gills are free from attachment to the stem, crowded together, moderately broad, and yellowish-white to pale yellow.
 Interspersed among the gills are short gills (lamellulae) that do not extend completely to the stem; they are somewhat truncated (abruptly terminated) to attenuated (tapering gradually).

 The stem is 10–25 cm long and 1–3 cm wide, and decreases slightly in thickness near the apex.
 It is solid (i.e., not hollow), white to pale yellow, and covered with tufts of soft woolly hairs or fibrils.
 It has a large basal bulb, swollen in the middle, which roots in the ground up to 5.5 cm.
 The partial veil is yellowish-white to pale yellow, forming a ring which is thick, woolly, delicate, and soon falls away.
 The universal veil remains at the stem base as thick scales, curved downward, often forming irregular rings.

 The flesh is firm, and white to pale yellow.
-The mushroom tissue has an odor of chlorinated lime (bleaching powder), or "old tennis shoes".
-The edibility of species in Amanita subgenus Lepidella have been described variously as unknown, "not recommended", or poisonous.
+The mushroom tissue has an odor of chlorinated lime (bleaching powder), chlorine, "old tennis shoes", or "old ham".